Kilmarnock Portland F.C.: History

 The club was founded in 1873, out of a cricket club, and quickly became the leading club in Kilmarnock.
 The club's name - often given simply as Portland - was taken from Portland Street in the town centre.
+The club was considered the favourite of the "rustics" from around the town.

 The first time the club undertook competitive play was in the Scottish Cup in 1876–77.
 The club won its first tie 2–1 at Cumnock In the second it beat fellow Kilmarnock side St Andrew's 2–0, in a "one-sided game".
 The third round consisted of 21 clubs, and was still drawn on a regional basis; Portland lost 7–0 at the strong Mauchline side, to the surprise of those attending who were expecting a close game - at the time, with 130 members, Portland was the biggest club outside Glasgow, except for Vale of Leven, and had 60 more members than Mauchline.
 Portland conceded within 90 seconds of the start and the second goal came from a Portland attack, when Harrison "selfishly" failed to pass the ball, and Mauchline broke back.

 Portland was runner-up to Mauchline in the first Ayrshire Cup in 1877–78, losing 4–2 in the final, played at Holm Quarry, the home ground for a number of other Kilmarnock sides.
 The match proved to be a test between the Portland's wider wing play and Mauchline's more compact forward line; Portland's opening goal was a Goldie header from a Sinclair corner, and the club went 2–1 up after Mauchline's back Wilson impeded his goalkeeper, but two goals in the last 20 minutes won the trophy for Mauchline.